This event has ended.

 Ambrose Murangira is a leading disability advocate and Disability Inclusion Advisor with Light for the World.
 Before joining Light for the World, he was the Executive Director of the Uganda Association for the Deaf.
 Ambrose has a wide network in the disability community and is a highly experienced trainer on disability awareness and disability-inclusive programming.

 Every year, Mastercard Foundation Scholars have a chance to enter the Speak Your Mind content, where they share personal insights around the theme of the Baobab Summit.
-This year’s resilience theme is one that resonates strongly with Scholars for obvious reasons, and garnered more than 200 submissions.
-From spoken word to speeches, from dance to videos, each piece is poignant, compelling and deeply personal.
+2020’s resilience theme was one that resonated strongly with Scholars for obvious reasons, and garnered more than 200 submissions.
+From spoken word to speeches, from dance to videos, each piece was poignant, compelling and deeply personal.
 Here are some of the winners.